suffolklibraries/lgc/content/collections/events/young-naturalists-20-09.md

     content:
       -
         type: text
-        text: "This month's theme: Beautiful butterflies!
-Learn how to identify the species we have at Lackford, and find out what on earth caterpillars get up to in their cocoons."
+        text: "This month's theme: Fantastic flowers and fruits.
+Look closer at flowers and fruit than you ever have before with our portable microscopes and make your own compostable flower pot to take home."
   -
     type: paragraph
     attrs: